 The school is relatively young, particularly in comparison to some other Loreto schools; however it has established a strong academic reputation as well as a record in extra-curricular activities whether it be on the football pitch, volleyball court, stage or debating podium.

 Twenty nine years is a short time to produce well known celebrities or leaders in the field of medicine, law or politics.
 However in each of these areas and indeed right across a range of professions including stage and screen our past pupils do us proud.

 Our Loreto connection means a lot to us as a community, and we are sure that Mary Ward would be particularly proud of the achievements of our female students both academically and across the full spectrum of curriculum and extra curricular activities.
 In the annals of history, many Loreto sisters, who will be recorded for the contribution they have made to Irish education, have served on the Board in the school including Sr Eileen Randles, Sr Mary O’Connor and most recently Sr Marie Celine-Clegg.
 Many other Loreto sisters have served in a variety of practical and advisory capacities including Sr Elaine McDonald and our Chaplain, Sr Gerardine Mullen.

 There have been four Principals at Portmarnock Community School although the first Mr. Leonard only served for a few months while the school was being established in 1979.
 Mr. Pat O’Leary took over and was followed by Mr. David Sweeney.
-The current Principal is Mr. Pat O’Riordan.
-Ms Eithne Deeney is Deputy-Principal.
+Mr. Pat O’Riordan was our next Principal followed by our current Principal, Ms Eithne Deeney.
+Mr. David Clarke is Deputy-Principal.

 In terms of the Irish Education Landscape Portmarnock Community School is only a baby!
-However our Year Books, Result sheets and Trophy cabinets tell a story of success, fun and great promise for a bright future.
-We look forward to be being part of the 500 year celebrations of Mary Ward …….. roll on 2109!!
+However our Year Books, website, school displays and trophy cabinets tell a story of success, fun and great promise for a bright future.